STRIDES-Codes/STAW-Health/README.md

 Raw data was transformed into binary dummy variables, aiming to improve interpretability and emphasize criteria of highest interest.
 Variables associated with increased infectious disease risk were used to calculate a risk score at the individual level.
 The individual-level risks were averaged by region for each survey year.

 ### From CDC:
-These tables list disease counts for New York City and New York State (excluding New York City) separately; our analysis aggregates these data, which represents New York State.
+These tables list disease counts for New York City and New York State (excluding New York City) separately; our analysis aggregates these data to represent New York State.

 ### From NOAA:
 All data from United States-based weather stations in GSOY was identified and combined.
 Average yearly temperature (F) and precipitation (in) values were calculated for regions.